Statewide government trunked radio systems in Australia: Regional Mobile Radio (RMR)

 The current end user equipment used by the CFA is supplied by Tait Communications and consists of custom CFA branded TM9100s and TP9100s.

 The current end user equipment used by the State Emergency Service is supplied by Motorola Solutions and Telstra and consists of Motorola APX 7500 VHF/UHF Mobile and Motorola APX 8000 Portable radios.

 The current end user equipment used by Victoria Police is supplied by Motorola Solutions and Telstra and consists of Motorola APX 8500 Mobile and APX 8000H Portable radios.

 Victorian StateNet Mobile Radio Network (SMR)

-The Victorian StateNet Mobile Radio network is a MPT1327 trunked radio system owned by the Government of Victoria Department of Treasury and Finance and managed by Telstra Corporation.
+The Victorian StateNet Mobile Radio network is a MPT1327 trunked radio system owned by Telstra.
 As of February 2024, Telstra has indicated it will shut down the SMR by 30 June 2026.

 It consists of 101 base sites which are strategically positioned to provide 96% coverage of the state to its users.
 PSTN interconnect features are available, with calls possible from radio to mobile telephones & landlines and vice versa.

 Frequency allocation for this network starts at 163.0625 MHz to 165.6875Mhz (channel spacing of 12.5 kHz).

 There are many government and commercial users of this network, some of which include: